 It's a free week-long programme of events, from open lectures to fashion shows, sports sessions and cultural society events.
 The highlight is the Festival of Cultures, an exhibition-style event celebrating the diversity we have on campus with an evening of food, music, costume and more.

 If you'd like to meet other students in a friendly, informal environment then Global Café is for you.
-You can meet students from other countries and share knowledge and experience of other cultures and languages, or just a chat over a hot drink.
+You can meet students from other countries and share knowledge and experience of other cultures and languages, or just have a chat.

-Global Café meets on Wednesdays from 3.30pm to 4.30pm.
-The café is free and all students are welcome.
+Global Café meets in-person and online on Wednesdays from 1.00pm to 2.00pm during term-time.
+The event is free and all students are welcome.

 For further information and location of the events or to pre-book a place, contact email@example.com.